 Physical performance.
-It is unclear if oral vitamin C helps to improve physical performance and muscle strength in older people.
-A Details: Population research has found that higher intake of dietary vitamin C is associated with improved physical performance and muscle strength in elderly people (14006).
+It is unclear if oral vitamin C helps to improve physical performance and muscle strength in older people. > Details: Population research has found that higher intake of dietary vitamin C is associated with improved physical performance and muscle strength in elderly people (14006).
 In contrast, a small clinical study in elderly men undergoing strength training shows that taking vitamin C 1000 mg and vitamin E 258IU daily for 12 weeks does not increase strength, and might even attenuate increases in muscle mass, when compared with strength training alone (96701).

 Pneumonia.
-It is unclear if oral or intravenous vitamin C helps to prevent or treat pneumonia.
+It is unclear if oral vitamin C helps to prevent pneumonia.

-▲ Details: A meta-analysis of 6 clinical studies in adults with community-acquired pneumonia shows that oral or intravenous vitamin C does not reduce overall mortality, hospital or intensive care unit length of stay, or the risk of mechanical ventilation when compared with control (114490).
-The interpretation of these results is limited by significant heterogeneity of the included studies.
-An earlier meta-analysis of two small, low-quality clinical studies in children shows that vitamin C does not seem to reduce the risk of pneumonia when compared with a control (104033).
+▲ Details: A meta-analysis of two small, low-quality clinical studies in children shows that vitamin C does not seem to reduce the occurrence of pneumonia when compared to control (104033).